tinuzz/python-solaredge/README.md

 I am very grateful to Joe Buehl and all the contributors to his project for the work they have done, in particular the reverse engineering of the SolarEdge protocol and the encryption.
-Truely remarkable work, that I could never have done myself.
+Truly remarkable work, that I could never have done myself.

 This library is written in Python3 and tested on Python 3.5 on Debian.

 **Status**: alpha.
 It works, but it's not complete and it needs testing.

-It uses a few modules from the standard library: logging, binascii, struct and time.
+It uses a few modules from the standard library: *logging*, *binascii*, *struct* and *time*.
 It has one external dependency:
 [pycrypto](https://pypi.org/project/pycrypto/) (*python3-crypto* in Debian).

 ## The SolarEdge protocol